drbean/curriculum/pages/homepage/markdown/CommonPlace.md

-_08-28 12:11_ Alerted by https://bsky.app/profile/melaniemitchell.bsky.social/post/3lxcsdxrv5c26 to Eliza chatbot creator, Weizenbaum's mixed feelings about AI, I challenge his disingenousness in being disturbed by his secretary's being sucked in (?) by the bot, and asking him to leave the room.
+_08-28 12:11_ Alerted by [https://bsky.app/profile/melaniemitchell.bsky.social/post/3lxcsdxrv5c26](https://bsky.app/profile/melaniemitchell.bsky.social/post/3lxcsdxrv5c26)to Eliza chatbot creator, Weizenbaum's mixed feelings about AI, I challenge his disingenousness in being disturbed by his secretary's being sucked in (?) by the bot, and asking him to leave the room.
 That is what he was trying to achieve with it!
 Perhaps she was only using it to say something about him, or to adjust her dress!

 _08-28 11:32_
 Going to try to commonplace book my mastodon posts first #POSSE